michaelshiloh/memoryDataTypesAndSerialCommunication/README.md

 Arduino and many other microcontrollers (and early computers) were built around an 8 bit bus (sort of like an 8 lane highway)

+- How would you exchange numbers greater than 256?
+- How would you exchange words?
+- What about non-integers (numbers with fractional parts)?

 Examples of ways to represent information with 8 bit:

 - Letters using the [ASCII code](http://www.asciitable.com/)